 Using comparable fiscal incidence analysis, this paper examines the impact of fiscal policy on inequality and poverty in twenty-five countries for around 2010.
 Success in fiscal redistribution is driven primarily by redistributive effort (share of social spending to GDP in each country) and the extent to which transfers/subsidies are targeted to the poor and direct taxes targeted to the rich.
 While fiscal policy always reduces inequality, this is not the case with poverty.
 Fiscal policy increases poverty in four countries using US\$1.25/day PPP poverty line, in 8 countries using US\$2.50/day line, and 15 countries using the US\$4/day line (over and above market income poverty).
+Net direct taxes are always equalizing and net indirect taxes are equalizing in seventeen out of the twenty-five countries.
 While spending on pre-school and primary school is pro-poor (i.e., the per capita transfer declines with income) in almost all countries, pro-poor secondary school spending is less prevalent, and tertiary education spending tends to be progressive only in relative terms (i.e., equalizing but not pro-poor).
-Health spending is always equalizing except for Jordan.
+Health spending is always equalizing.

-IEL Codes: H22, H5, D31, I3
+Keywords: H22, H5, D31, I3

-Keywords: fiscal incidence, social spending, inequality, poverty, Developing Countries.
+JEL classification: fiscal incidence, social spending, inequality, poverty, developing countries

 ^{} This paper was prepared for UNU-WIDER and is as part of the research on fiscal redistribution by the Commitment to Equity Institute, Tulane University.
+Launched in 2008, the CEQ project is an initiative of the Center for Inter-American Policy and Research (CIPR) and the Department of Economics, Tulane University, the Center for Global Development and the Inter-American Dialogue.
+The CEQ project is housed in the Commitment to Equity Institute at Tulane.
+For more details, visit www.commitmentoequity.org.
 I am very grateful to Ruoxi Li, Israel Martinez, and Itzel Osorio as well as to Enrique de la Rosa for their excellent research assistantship.
 I am also grateful to Cristina Carrera, Israel Martinez, and Sandra Martinez for their excellent help in preparing the database used here.
-All errors and omissions remain my sole responsibility.
+All errors and omissions remain my sole responsibility

 [†] Nora Lustig is Samuel Z. Stone Professor of Latin American Economics and Director of the Commitment to Equity Institute (CEQI), Tulane University and nonresident fellow of the Center for Global Development and the Inter-American Dialogue.
-E-mail: nlustig@tulane.edu.
+You can reach the author at nlustig@tulane.edu.